-a.
-Passing any other New England State approved-exam administered by ICC will be an acceptable means of demonstrating knowledge and a certificate of passing must be submitted to the Department.
-A certificate of passing of any other New England ICC exam will be good for five years provided the facility remains in
+Department.
+Certification as a result of passing this exam will be good for five years provided the facility remains in compliance with these regulations.
+A copy of this certification must be submitted to the Department to remain in compliance.a.
+Passing any other New England State approved\exam administered by ICC will be an acceptable means of demonstrating knowledge and a certificate of passing must be submitted to the Department.
+A certificate of passing of any other New England ICC exam will be good for five years provided the facility remains in compliance with these regulations.
+After five years, that Class A and/or Class B operator must pass the Rhode Island ICC exam and submit a copy of that certification to the Department.

-- compliance with these regulations.
-After five years, that Class A and/or Class B operator must pass the Rhode Island ICC exam and submit a copy of that certification to the Department. - b.
-If a new operator in RI has demonstrated knowledge from passing an exam approved by another state (not administered by ICC), that certificate is allowed as an acceptable means of demonstrating knowledge for a period of one year from the date of form submittals to the Department, provided the facility remains in compliance with these regulations.
-After one year, that Class A and/or Class B operator must pass the Rhode Island ICC exam and submit a copy of that certification to the Department.
-A facility owner/operator may not designate Class A and/or Class B operators with other-state certifications in consecutive years without Department approval. - 12.
-If a facility is not in compliance with these regulations at the time of a Department or EPA conducted UST compliance inspection then the Class A and/or Class B operators shall be required to be retrained and recertified as specified below: - a.
-Class A operators shall be retrained and re-certified if any facility for which they provide oversight is determined by the Department to be significantly out of compliance with the requirements of these regulations for which a Class A operator is responsible as provided in § 1.10(U)(5) of this Part. - b.
-Class B operators shall be retrained and re-certified if any facility for which they provide oversight is determined by the Department to be significantly out of compliance with requirements of these regulations for which a Class B operator is responsible as provided in § 1.10(U)(6) of this Part. - c.
-Class A and Class B operators that require retraining shall be retrained and recertified within 30 days of the date of the Department's letter of non-compliance.
-The Class A and/or Class B operator shall submit a copy of the recertification to the Department immediately.
+- b.
+If a new operator in RI has demonstrated knowledge from passing an exam approved by another state (not administered by ICC), that certificate is allowed as an acceptable means of demonstrating knowledge A copy of the certification must be submitted to the Department.
+For a period of one year from the date of form submittals to the Department, provided the facility remains in compliance with these regulations.
+A copy of the certification must be submitted to the Department.
+After one year, thate Class A and/or Class B operator must pass the Rhode Islandan ICC administered exam approved by the Department and submit a copy of that certification to the Department. -A facility owner/operator may not designate Class A and/or Class B operators with other-state certifications in consecutive years without Department approval. - 12.
+Class C operators must be trained every two years, by a Class A or B operator (or a Class A or B operator trained in accordance with (G)(1), (2) or (3) above may be designated as a Class C operator for the time period(s) specified in (G)(1), (2) or (3) above).

+Retraining and Re-Certification-If a facility is not in compliance with these regulations at the time of a Department or EPA conducted UST compliance inspection then the Class A and/or Class B operators shall be required to be retrained and recertified as specified below:

+- a.
+Class A operators shall be retrained and re-certified if any facility for which they provide oversight is determined by the Department to be significantly out of compliance with the requirements of these regulations for which a Class A operator is responsible as provided in § 1.10(U)(5) of this Part.
+Rule 8.22(B). - b.
+Class B operators shall be retrained and re-certified if any facility for which they provide oversight is determined by the Department to be significantly out of compliance with requirements of these regulations for which a Class B operator is responsible as provided in § 1.10(U)(6) of this Part.
+Rule 8.22(C):

+c.
+Class A and Class B operators that require retraining shall be retrained and recertified within 360 days of the date of the Department's letter of non\-compliance.
+The Class A and/or Class B operator, and shall submit a copy of the recertification to the Department immediately.

-1.11 New and Replacement UST System Requirements
+1.11 New and Replacement Tank UST System Requirements